 On December 31, 2021, the Trust entered into a contribution agreement with East Cooper Land Trust, an unrelated nonprofit.
 The contribution included 4 properties, valued at \$650,000, as well as \$200,333 in cash.
 Of this amount, \$74,350 are temporarily restricted under the classifications "Kenny Mile" and "Butler Fund".
 The 5 properties, titled "Moultrie Park", "Scanlonville", "Rivertown Wetland", "Shem Creek Headwaters", and "Disher Preserve", were then transferred to newly created LLC's, which are wholly owned by the Trust.
 Included in this transaction were land easements for 354.57 acres of land, which are owned by unrelated parties.
-The Trust recognized income of \$850,333 related to this transaction.
+For the year ended June 30, 2022, the Trust recognized income of \$850,333 related to this transaction.